 In the hands of a mechanic, an OBDII scanner soon becomes their most vital diagnostic tool.
 By using it before working on a vehicle, they will gain a significant head start for fault finding.
 Diagnosing, fixing and checking problems with greater ease will save countless labor hours!

-One final benefit could be to check overall vehicle health before making a used car purchase.
+One final benefit could be checking overall vehicle health before purchasing a used car.
 If the seller is confident enough, they may be willing to let you plug into the OBD2 system, exposing any potential hidden problems!